 Sandwiched as it is between the Netherlands and France, the process of forming the national borders of a sovereign Belgium resembled the later formation of African states more than that of other European nations.
 After separatist riots in Brussels resulted in Belgian citizens defeating the Dutch forces of King William I in August 1830, the great European powers met at the Conference of London the following November.
 These outside powers (England, France, Prussia, Russia, and Austria) agreed to meld together the two divergent ethnicities of Flanders and Wallonia.
-It was expected that this topdown compromise to create an independent Belgium would provide a buffer that could protect against future European conflicts.
+It was expected that this top-down compromise to create an independent Belgium would provide a buffer that could protect against future European conflicts.
 The great powers agreed that Belgium would remain a neutral territory (Roegiers and van Sas 1999: 315).
-Following the Revolution, the modern nation of Belgium came into existence as a constitutional monarchy, its German-born King Leopold I acting more in a symbolic role of dispassionate arbiter for the democratically elected parliament.
+Following the Revolution, the modern nation of Belgium came into existence as a constitutional monarchy, its the democratically elected parliament.